 Pavement Licence

-Since businesses have now reopened, many cafes, restaurants and bars may wish to use outdoor seating areas to allow customers to sit and eat and drink
+Many cafes, restaurants and bars may wish to use outdoor seating areas to allow customers to sit and eat and drink

 To assist in this process, the Government issued new guidance, in the form of the Business and Planning Bill 2020.